Kiran7007/Interview-Preparation/docs/android.md

 ## When should you use EncryptedSharedPreferences?

-Use it for small secrets such as a small token, preference, or feature credential when the convenience and storage size fit the use case.
-Do not use it as a general database or for large, frequently updated data.
-The API is deprecated in current AndroidX Security Crypto, so prefer a supported Keystore-backed design for new code and use this mainly when maintaining an existing app.
+Use `EncryptedSharedPreferences` when:

+- The data is small, such as a token, preference, or feature credential.
+- The value does not change frequently.
+- Convenience is more important than using a custom storage layer.

+Avoid it when:

+- You need to store large data or a collection of records.
+- You need frequent updates; use a database instead.
+- You are designing new code without a compatibility requirement.

+Remember:

+- The API is deprecated in current AndroidX Security Crypto.
+- Prefer a supported Keystore-backed design for new code.
+- Give stored secrets a short lifetime and revoke them server-side when possible.

 ```kotlin
 val masterKey = MasterKey.Builder(context)